 I had earned enough points to pass, so I began taking vigorous screenshots and building my report notes and went to sleep.

-I had earned over the requirement.
+I had earned over the required amount of points.
 I double and triple checked my notes, screenshots, control panel submissions and ended the exam.

 I had already written my report during the exam.
 It was a matter of putting it onto the official template.
 This did take me a while to double and triple check.
-Submitted the report I submitted about 14 hours after the exam ended Waited...: then suddenly, success!
+Submitted the reportd Waited...: then...SUCCESS!

 STATUS: OFFSEC CERTIFIED PROFESSIONAL